Ireland introduces a participation exemption for foreign distributions

 Key features of the new Irish Participation Exemption

-The following are some of the key features of the new regime which will be effective for relevant distributions received on or after 1 January 2025.
+The following are some of the key features of the new regime which will be effective for relevant distributions made on or after 1 January 2025.

 This is an optional regime; therefore, Ireland’s current “tax and credit” system of rules will remain applicable to taxpayers not falling within the new regime, or for those who choose not to elect to avail of the new regime.